openvinotoolkit/openvino_tensorflow/README.md

 ## Using OS X

-The build and installation instructions are idential for Ubuntu 16.04 and OS X. However, please note that the Python setup is not always the same across various Mac OS versions.
+The build and installation instructions are identical for Ubuntu 16.04 and OS X. However, please note that the Python setup is not always the same across various Mac OS versions.
 TensorFlow build instructions recommend using Homebrew and often people use Pyenv.
 There is also Anaconda/Miniconda which some users prefer.
 Ensure that you can build TenorFlow successfully on OS X with a suitable